.

 Summer Heat Respite

 A sprung structure was constructed to provide a place of respite during the summer for individuals experiencing homelessness.
-The sprung structure has been completed and provides guests with a place to socially distance due to COVID-19 and include meals, outreach, and other supports.
-It has evolved from a summer respite to a space where individuals homelessness can properly social distance and receive case management services.
+The sprung structure was completed in May 2022 and provided guests with a place to socially distance during the pandemic and continued to provide meals, outreach, and other supports.
+It has evolved from a summer respite to a space where individuals homelessness receive case management services.
 Funds were also used to provide temporary shade structures in the summer of 2021.

 The pandemic exacerbated the national crises of individuals suffering from homelessness.
 Social services and safe, open spaces were limited in 2020 and the economic consequences of the pandemic have put more Americans at the risk of entering homelessness.
-This structure will increase access to services for disproportionately impacted groups such as those experiencing homelessness as they will be able to find respite in times of extreme heat and make contact with social service agencies.
+This structure increased access to services for disproportionately impacted groups such as those experiencing homelessness as they were able to find respite in times of extreme heat and make contact with social service agencies..

 Justa Center

-The City has contracted with Justa Center to provide COVID-19 supportive services for seniors experiencing homelessness.
-Funds will expand outreach and engagement services, non-urgent facility-based care and housing supportive services such as move-in kits, classes on independent living, weekly check-in visits from a social worker, assistance with scheduling health care appointments, and transportation to health care appointments if needed.
+Justa Center provides outreach, housing placement, and supportive service for seniors (55+) who are experiencing homelessness.
+The funds were utilized to expand outreach and engagement services, non-urgent facility base card care and housing support services such as move in-kits, classes on independent living, weekly check-in visits from a social worker, assistance with scheduling health care related appointments, and transportation to health care appointments.

 Homeless Youth Reunification Program